I have been passionate about painting and the beauty of the world around us from early childhood.

 When I became an electrical engineer after studying at Aachen University and the Imperial College London I continued to paint and perfect my techniques in my spare time.

 In 2013 I was presented with the Judges Award at an exhibition in England and in 2015 my name was entered into the German dictionary of artists.
+The Centenary Award for Miniatures followed in 2018 as well as a nomination for the Palm Art Award.

 My paintings created in the traditional style can be found in private collections in several countries.
 One of my creations can even be seen as a permanent feature in a museum in Greater London.